 Key milestones

-- April and August 2030: End of close observation of Phobos and multiple flybys of Deimos
+- Summer/Autumn 2030: End of close observation of Phobos and multiple flybys of Deimos

-- March and summer 2029: Sample collection on Phobos
+- Early and mid-2029: Sample collection on Phobos

 - September 2027: MMX goes into orbit around Phobos